Tiberiusloc/programlangsuggester/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your desktop by using the URL.
-* Open Git bash
+* Open Git bash..
-* Change to directory you'd like to work in
+* Change to directory you'd like to work in.
-* Use command Git Clone with URL
+* Use command Git Clone with URL.
-* Press Enter to command cloning
+* Press Enter to command cloning.
-* Open folder where you cloned repository into
+* Open folder where you cloned repository into.
 * Open index.html in your browser default broswer.